puppetlabs/puppet-specifications/language/types_values_variables.md

 Conversions and Promotions
 ===
-The Puppet Programming Language is in general dynamically typed (everything is an Any unless declared otherwise).
+The Puppet Programming Language is in general dynamically typed (everything is an `Any` unless declared or specified otherwise).
 There are various operators that perform type conversion.
 If required and when possible, there are functions that perform explicit type conversion, and there are typed parameters that will perform type conversion when required and possible.